Structure, Positivity and Classical Simulability of Kirkwood-Dirac Distributions

-\textit{Bounds on Quasiprobabilities}.
+Here, we offer some general bounds on the magnitude of Kirkwood--Dirac quasiprobabilities, which may be of independent interest.
 The first result is a general bound on the magnitude of quasiprobabilities in any informationally complete KD distribution.
 To this end, we define $m_{\mathcal{A,B}}$ and $M_{\mathcal{A,B}}$ as the smallest and largest absolute values of inner products between $\mathcal{A}, \mathcal{B}$: